cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 **Other options / filters**

 Customers can choose the **Product** and the threshold that fires the notification.
+For example:

+- Argo Smart Routing has **Notify when total bytes of traffic exceeds** as threshold.
+- Load Balancing has **Notify when total number of DNS Queries exceeds** as threshold.

 **Included with**